castle9612/castle9612/README.md

 - 🤔 I’m looking for help with **developing new AI models for predicting drug interactions**
 - 💬 Ask me about **AI in pharmaceuticals, Python, and machine learning**
 - 📫 How to reach me: [castle9612@gmail.com](mailto:castle9612@gmail.com)
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I enjoy exploring the intersection of AI and biology

 ---

 ## 🛠️ My Tech Stack